DiasAmangeldy/Twix/README.md

-**B block**-In B block  we will talk about Managing which sensors we have used.
+**B block**-In B block  we will talk about Managing power and meaning and which sensors we have used.